What impact will OpenSSH disabling SSH-RSA signatures have on Maverick Java SSH API

 How long do I have?

-Please consider planning the API upgrade in your next build cycle and feel free to contact me if you have any concerns or further questions about these changes.
+Please consider planning the API upgrade in your next build cycle, and feel free to contact us if you have any concerns or further questions about these changes.